 No badger setts have been located throughout the planting site but given the nature of the site, and the presence of gorse cover, it is possible that there may be setts on site.
-There is potential for badger activity in the existing woodland, both with the proposal area and on neighbouring land.
+There is potential for badger activity in the existing woodland on neighbouring land.